You're in safe hands

 Frequently asked questions

-The UK General Data Protection Regulation (UK GDPR) and the new Data Protection Act 2018 (DPA18), both came into effect on 01 January 2021 following the UK’s departure from the EU, replacing the GDPR and the original DPA2018 which came into effect on 25 May 2018.
-The UK GDPR and new DPA18 have direct effect in UK law, alongside the Privacy and Electronic Communications (EC Directive) Regulations 2003 (PECR).
+The UK General Data Protection Regulation (UK GDPR) and the new Data Protection Act 2018 (DPA18), both came into effect on 01 January 2021 following the UK’s departure from the EU.
+They sit alongside the original (EU) GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003 (PECR).
 All are collectively known as the UK’s Data Protection Legislation.

 The new DPA18 sets out the framework for data protection law in the UK and has been updated to reflect the changes made as a result of the UK leaving the EU on 31 December 2020.
 It updates and replaces the previous DPA2018, and came into effect on 01 January 2021.

 It sits alongside the UK GDPR, and modifies how the GDPR applies in the UK - for example by providing exceptions and exemptions.
 It also sets out separate data protection rules for law enforcement authorities, extends data protection to some other areas such as national security and defence, and sets out the Information Commissioner’s functions and powers.

 Yes, it was.
 We have always been committed to keeping your personal information safe, secure and confidential, and we previously complied with the Data Protection Act 1998.
 We now comply with the new data protection legislation (UK GDPR and the new DPA 2018 and PECR), which gives you even more control over your information.

 You already have a number of rights relating to the information we hold about you.
 The new data protection legislation is designed to strengthen those rights and make it easier for you to access your data and exercise your rights.